 Autism spectrum disorder is a term used to describe a wide range of neurodevelopmental disorders.
 One of them is nonverbal autism.
 In this particular condition, an individual has difficulties or significant delays in communication.
-If you’re worried about what this means for your child, know that there is help available.
+If you’re worried about what this means for your child, know that help is available.
 What is nonverbal autism, and how does it impact your child’s future?
 At Camp Worth, we want to give you the hope you need right now.

-What Is Nonverbal Autism to Your Loved One?
+What Is Nonverbal Autism?

 A person with nonverbal autism may have trouble with communication and speech.
 This can range from mild levels of difficulty to extreme levels.
-Some people with this disorder may not speak at all and may never learn to talk.
+Some people with this disorder may not speak and never learn to talk.
 Others may speak in some manner.
 About 40 percent of children with autism are nonverbal, according to the U.S. Centers for Disease Control and Prevention.

 What Can Be Done to Help Your Loved One?